koppor/javascript-graph-library-comparison/docs/COMPARE.md

 # Comparison
-This file is the basic comparison of the frameworks
+This file is the basic comparison of the frameworks.

 |Criteria|PaperJS|Raphael|JSPlumb|JointJS|Fabric|D3|
 |--|--|--|--|--|--|--|